i-shamukov/shmdos64/README.md

 - similar actions can be done for virtual machine with support EFI boot

 ## Build instruction
-For build all projects need NetBeans IDE requires tuned to build with MinGW-w64 compiler.
+For build all projects need CMake with MinGW-w64 compiler.
 No special environment, package or library settings are required.

 ## Plans for future
 - integration ACPICA and implementation PCI IRQ routing